Chart Color Schemes

 An assessment of population growth drivers in Boyne Island reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Boyne Island as of Nov 2025 is around 5,073.
-This reflects an increase of 238 people since the 2021 Census, which reported a population of 4,835.
-The change is inferred from the resident population of 5,058 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 4 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Boyne Island's estimated population as of Nov 2025 is around 5,058.
+This reflects an increase of 223 people since the 2021 Census, which reported a population of 4,835.
+The change is inferred from the resident population of 5,047 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional four validated new addresses since the Census date.
 This level of population equates to a density ratio of 110 persons per square kilometer.
-Boyne Island's 4.9% growth since census positions it within 1.7 percentage points of the SA4 region, demonstrating competitive growth fundamentals.
+Boyne Island's 4.6% growth since census positions it within 2.1 percentage points of the SA4 region, demonstrating competitive growth fundamentals.
 Population growth for the area was primarily driven by natural growth contributing approximately 38.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Looking at population projections moving forward, a population increase just below the median of Australia's non-metropolitan areas is expected.
-The area is expected to increase by 592 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking at population projections moving forward, a population increase just below the median of Australia's non-metropolitan areas is expected, with the Boyne Island statistical area (Lv2) expected to increase by 595 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 12.2% in total over the 17 years.

 Frequently Asked Questions - Population